Usman-emtee/File-System-Permissions-Audit/README.md

 # File System Permissions Audit

 ## Overview
 This repository documents a file system permissions audit for a research team at a large organization, ensuring only authorized users have access to sensitive data.
 As a cybersecurity professional, I examined existing permissions, compared them to an authorization policy, modified permissions to align with security requirements, and documented findings.
-The project showcases my Python skills, problem-solving, and commitment to securing organizational assets, using a lab environment with screenshots as evidence.
+The project showcases my problem-solving, and commitment to securing organizational assets, using a lab environment with screenshots as evidence.

 ## Objectives
 - Audit file system permissions for the research team’s directories.